Introduction

 Cucumbers

 Greenhouse cucumbers may begin cropping in June if they were started early and kept growing well.
-Outdoor cucumbers are usually later, especially if the nights have stayed cool.
+Outdoor cucumbers are usually later, especially after cool nights.

 Pick cucumbers while they are firm, fresh and a useful size.
-Do not leave too many mature fruits sitting on the plant, because this can slow down new growth and reduce later cropping.
-Regular picking keeps the plant moving.
+Do not leave too many mature fruits on the plant, as this can slow down new growth and reduce later cropping.

 Tomatoes

-Tomatoes need careful wording in a June harvest guide.
-A few early greenhouse cherry tomatoes may ripen towards the end of June, especially in a warm year, but most UK tomato harvests gather pace in July and August.
+A few early greenhouse cherry tomatoes may ripen towards the end of June, especially in a warm year.
+However, most UK tomato harvests gather pace in July and August.

 Chillies and Peppers

 Chillies and peppers may have small fruits forming in June if they were started early and grown under cover.
-However, the main harvest usually comes later in summer.
+The main harvest usually comes later in summer.

 Basil and Tender Herbs

 Basil is one of the most useful under-cover harvests in June.
-It loves warmth, so it often grows better in a greenhouse, polytunnel, sunny windowsill or sheltered patio pot than it does in open ground.
+It usually grows better in a greenhouse, polytunnel, sunny windowsill or sheltered patio pot than it does in open ground.

 Pinch out the growing tips regularly rather than letting basil shoot straight upwards.
 This encourages side shoots and gives you a bushier, more productive plant.

-Basil also fits well with early greenhouse crops.
-Even if your tomatoes are not ready yet, you can still use basil with salads, cucumbers, new potatoes, pasta, pizza or homemade pesto.
+Even if your tomatoes are not ready yet, basil is useful with salads, cucumbers, new potatoes, pasta, pizza and homemade pesto.

 Quick Greenhouse Harvest Tips for June